pangea-it/deployWithHelm/README.md

 use_teams             | Yes.
 Defaults to `true`.
 Indicates whether deployment status notification will be sent to dedicated MS Teams channel. teams_webhook         | No. Required if `use_teams` is set to `true`.
 Secret name with MS Teams webhook

+## Credits ##
+The following GitHub Actions are used in this action:
++ actions/checkout
++ mingjun97/file-regex-replace
++ azure/setup-helm
++ skitionek/notify-microsoft-teams